Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 - Future Funding or Sustainability: Applicant’s plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.

-- Budget Justification Narrative: After filling out the SF-424A Budget (above), applicants should fill out the Department of State budget template to describe each of the budget expenses in detail. *See section H. Other Information: Guidelines for Budget Submissions below for further information.*
+d.
+Budget Justification Narrative: After filling out the SF-424A Budget (above), use a separate sheet of paper to describe each of the budget expenses in detail.
+PAS encourages applicants to use PAS Amman’s Budget Templat See section H. Other Information: Guidelines for Budget Submissions below for further information.

 - 1-page CV or resume of key personnel who are proposed for the program